sheik755/My-Programming-Portfolio/README.md

 ## Let's Connect

-Open to discussions about data engineering, systems architecture, backend development, or modernization projects.
+Open to discussions about data engineering, backend development, or modernization projects.
 Based in Calgary with flexibility for remote roles across Canada.

 📧 **Email:** kawshick@hotmail.com
 📱 **Phone:** +1 403-667-4915